geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 ‎
 ‎**Note:** If you do not select anything when this pop-up window appears, it will close after a few seconds and you will remain in the report window.
 If this happens to you (for example, you were reading this instruction and the pop-up window suddenly closed), then in the left-hand navigation pane, select **My workspace**, select the **Dashboards** tab (if necessary), and then select the **ServiceRequestDashboard** you just created.

 9. On your Dashboard page, notice at the top of the page how you can ask a question about your data.
-Select **Ask a question about your data**, which displays a Q&A screen with several predefined questions related to the data displayed in your dashbaord.
+Select **Ask a question about your data**, which displays a Q&A screen with several predefined questions related to the data displayed in your dashboard.
 Select one of the available questions.
 If you enter your own question, Power BI will show a list of available questions that map to the text that you are typing.
 ‎
 ‎If you select **Exit Q&amp;A** on the top left corner of the screen, you will return to the dashboard.
 However, in the next step you want to pin the stacked column visualization to the dashboard, so you need to return to the report view.
 ‎